FG moves to deepen Lekki channel beyond 16.5m, targets 19m

 “The port’s efficiency is driving steady increases in transshipment numbers, meeting the maritime needs of neighboring countries and supporting NPA’s goal of achieving economies of scale.

-“So it’s very pleasing to note the rising export figures and we hope that the export volume is going to double or even triple in the near future.
-And because of that, we have to still reaffirm our commitment as NPA management to do what we can possibly do within our own powers and with the support of the Federal Government to ensure that this trend, this beautiful throughput trend you have shown us, continues to grow and increase.
+“So it’s very pleasing to note the rising export figures, and we hope that the export volume will double or even triple shortly.
+And because of that, we still have to reaffirm our commitment as NPA management to do what we can do within our powers and with the support of the Federal Government to ensure that this trend, this beautiful throughput trend you have shown us, continues to grow and increase.

 “This is something that we have been working towards, something that we’ve been discussing for almost two or three years.
 And finally, we give God the glory that it has happened.